Rahul-Taak/Portfolio/README.md

 # Portfolio
-A portfolio website created using HTML, CSS , JS by Rahul Taak.
+A portfolio website created using HTML, CSS , JS by Rahul.

 It contains total five following sections :
 1. Home